raspberrypilearning/oracle-raspberrypi-weather-station/en/step_2.md

    ![](images/register04.png)

-1. Now go back to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00) and login Using your school's name and password.
+1. Now go back to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00) and login using your school's name and password.

    ![](images/register05.png)

 1. The next page will ask for your activation code, which is included in the email sent to confirm your registration.